meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 [^drepper]: Software prefetching is discussed by Ulrich Drepper in his paper
     [*What Every Programmer Should Know About Memory*](https://www.akkadia.org/drepper/cpumemory.pdf).
-    He also goes into more detail on practically everything touched on in this post.
+    He also goes into more detail on practically everything touched on in this article.

 ## Locality of reference